 One of our favorite hikes is Aorai Mountain, although it’s recommended for experienced hikers only.

 However throughout the island you’ll find many great trails to explore.
 A trip to nearby Moorea will also expose you to countless waterfall trails too.
 One of the best is the beautiful Afareaitu Waterfall (Vaioro Falls) which is tucked behind lush mango trees and ferns.

 Back on Tahiti, make sure you visit the mysterious Mara’a Grotto, a cave with a rock pool.
 The cave seems like it rains on the inside, which is the water seeping through from the mountain above.

 How Does The Culture Compare?

 You will find a friendly welcome in both Tahiti and Fiji, and both are culture-rich regions.

 French is the official language in Tahiti, although some people do speak English.
 However a language barrier will likely exist outside of your hotel or resort.
 In Fiji, English is the official language and therefore it’s a very easy country to navigate for English speakers.

 Expect good service in Tahiti but it can also be a little abrupt.
 In Fiji you’re guaranteed a smile everywhere, but be aware that ‘Fiji time‘ exists!
 This is a laid back nation, and things can move a bit slow.
 Expect waiters to take their time, and buses to arrive late.
 It’s all part of Fiji’s charm.

-Below we look at the culture in each island, and what you should expect if you choose to visit!
+Below we look at some of the cultural excursions in each island, and what you can expect if you choose to visit!